Fliplet/fliplet-cli/docs/API/fliplet-notifications.md

     delayUntilTimestamp: moment().add(30, 'minute').unix()
   },
   // Optional scope: use a filter based on the connected Data Source
-  // fro your contacts (if your app has a login component)
+  // from your contacts (if your app has a login component)
   scope: {
     Email: 'john@example.org'
   }